 But before you start driving your things to your local bus station, there are a few things to consider and stuff you need to know.
 Find out more about shipping your things by bus in this new feature article that's perfect for people with little possessions or for students on the move.Continue to 5 of 7 below.

 05 of 07

 Whether you're moving across town or across the country, packing the car is an essential step in the moving process, particularly if you're moving long distance and will be undertaking a road trip.

 Make sure your car is packed right so everyone you love rides comfortably and arrives safely, plus with these tips, you'll pack more in.

 06 of 07

-If you're moving any distance, whether it's across town or across the country, it's a good idea to plan how you're going to pack the car.
+If you're moving any distance, it's a good idea to plan how you're going to pack the car.
 With kids and pets and your essentials to squeeze in, you might find you're lacking the necessary space to move everything you need.

 If this is the case, it might be time to invest in an overhead carrier.
 While there are a lot of carriers on the market, it's essential that you figure out which one is right for your move as they tend to be expensive and it'll be something you'll use for a long time to come.

 07 of 07